AGIBOT X1 OmniPicker Product Manual

 0.7s

-The following materials are prepared with AgiBot X1 Universal Humanoid Package, please prepare the following tools by yourself
+The following materials are prepared with AGIBOT X1 Universal Humanoid Package as shown in Chart 1, please prepare the necessary installation tools, as shown in Chart 2.

 S/N